ninjaeon/gmail-desktop-fork/README.md

 **WARNING: This is an experimental fork of Gmail Desktop with AI-generated modifications that have not been manually reviewed.
 Use at your own risk.**

+**⚠️ Mac and Linux Warning: Mac and Linux builds in this fork are completely untested.
+Windows is the only tested platform.**

 This fork includes:
 - Updated Electron to version 33.2.0 (from original 15.3.6)
 - Updated User Agent strings to Firefox 132.0